Windows Phone version history: Windows Phone 7

-Table of versions

-Windows Phone 7.5 (Mango)
+Windows Phone 7.5

 At the 2011 Mobile World Congress, Steve Ballmer announced a major update to Windows Phone 7 due toward the end of the year, Windows Phone 7.5, codenamed Mango.
 The new OS would address many of the platform's shortcomings, including a mobile version of Internet Explorer 9 that supports the same web standards and graphical capability as the desktop version, multi-tasking of third-party apps, Twitter integration for the People Hub, and Windows Live SkyDrive access.
 Although the OS internally identifies itself as version 7.1, it is marketed as version 7.5 in all published materials intended for end-users.

 Microsoft started rolling out Windows Phone 7.5 to both the United States and International markets on September 27, 2011.
 The first phones that came pre-loaded with Windows Phone 7.5 were released in the last quarter of 2011.

 A minor update released in 2012 known as Tango, along with other bug fixes, would also lower the hardware requirements to allow for devices with 800 MHz CPUs and 256 MB of RAM to run Windows Phone.
 Certain resource-intensive features are also disabled on these phones, and the Windows Phone Store will also prevent the installation of apps that are considered to be too intensive for use on weaker hardware.
 The lower requirements were adopted in order to allow the development of lower-cost devices, particularly to target emerging markets such as China.

-Table of versions

 Windows Phone 7.8

 Windows Phone 7.8 is the final major release of Windows Phone 7.
-It consists exclusively of user interface improvements backported from Windows Phone 8, as existing Windows Phone 7 devices can not be upgraded to due to changes to its architecture and hardware requirements.
+It consists exclusively of user interface improvements backported from Windows Phone 8, as existing Windows Phone 7 devices cannot be upgraded due to changes to its architecture and hardware requirements.
 These include a home screen with the ability to resize live tiles, new accent color options, and an updated lock screen with support for Bing wallpapers.
 Unlike Windows Phone 8, the lock screen does not allow third-party apps to display notifications on it.